phoneboy/phoneboy.github.io/_posts/2016-05-28-cpx-2016-chicago-post-mortem.md

 <center><img src="/images/cpx2016-phoneboy-badge.jpg"></center>
 <center><i>Yes, I managed to get the registration folks to print PhoneBoy on my badge</i></center>

-CPX runs for two days and has a combination of general sessions and smaller, more focused sessions convering individual products and services.
+CPX runs for two days and has a combination of general sessions and smaller, more focused sessions covering individual products and services.
 A handful of customers also schedule one-on-ones with Check Point executives.
 There is also an expo floor where vendors have booths demonstrating their products and services.
 Check Point had a few booths for its various product and services offering, and yes, I had to stand at a couple of them to do my part for the cause.

 While I always enjoy hearing what the Check Point executives have to say, the reality is, as a Check Point employee, I've heard a bit about what they had to say at our Sales Kick Off earlier this year.
 I was more interested in the other speakers at the general sessions, which at CPX, included a congressman, a futurist, and customers.